mauri870/watchcrunch-test/README.md

 }
 ```

-Most of the explain nodes shows use of indexes, so it's a fairly optimized query indeed.
+Most of the explain nodes shows use of indexes, looks like a very optimized query.

+> Performance may be improved by issuing a `VACUUM` command for users and posts, since thousands of rows have been added
+and the [visibility maps](https://www.postgresql.org/docs/12/storage-vm.html) may need updates.
+Haven't test that.

 ## Final Considerations